CERN: Scientific achievements

 In September 2011, CERN attracted media attention when the OPERA Collaboration reported the detection of possibly faster-than-light neutrinos.
 Further tests showed that the results were flawed due to an incorrectly connected GPS synchronization cable.

 The 1984 Nobel Prize for Physics was awarded to Carlo Rubbia and Simon van der Meer for the developments that resulted in the discoveries of the W and Z bosons.
 The 1992 Nobel Prize for Physics was awarded to CERN staff researcher Georges Charpak "for his invention and development of particle detectors, in particular the multiwire proportional chamber".
 The 2013 Nobel Prize for Physics was awarded to François Englert and Peter Higgs for the theoretical description of the Higgs mechanism in the year after the Higgs boson was found by CERN experiments.

 Computer science

+CERN pioneered the introduction of TCP/IP for its intranet, beginning in 1984.
+This played an influential role in the adoption of the TCP/IP in Europe (see History of the Internet and Protocol Wars).

+In 1989, the World Wide Web was invented at CERN by Tim Berners-Lee.
+Based on the concept of hypertext, the idea was designed to facilitate information sharing between researchers.
+This stemmed from Berners-Lee's earlier work at CERN on a database named ENQUIRE.
+A colleague, Robert Cailliau, became involved in 1990.

-The World Wide Web began as a CERN project named ENQUIRE, initiated by Tim Berners-Lee in 1989 and Robert Cailliau in 1990.
-Berners-Lee and Cailliau were jointly honoured by the Association for Computing Machinery in 1995 for their contributions to the development of the World Wide Web.
+In 1995, Berners-Lee and Cailliau were jointly honoured by the Association for Computing Machinery for their contributions to the development of the World Wide Web.
+A copy of the first webpage, created by Berners-Lee, is still published on the World Wide Web Consortium's website as a historical document.

-Based on the concept of hypertext, the project was intended to facilitate the sharing of information between researchers.
 The first website was activated in 1991.
 On 30 April 1993, CERN announced that the World Wide Web would be free to anyone.
-A copy of the original first webpage, created by Berners-Lee, is still published on the World Wide Web Consortium's website as a historical document.

-Prior to the Web's development, CERN had pioneered the introduction of Internet technology, beginning in the early 1980s.
+It became the dominant way through which most users interact with the Internet.